Heartland Payment Systems Review

 If you’d like to tell me your experience with Heartland Payment’s customer and technical support systems, please leave a comment.
 I love hearing from readers, and it really helps me to provide the most accurate reviews possible.

-I'm very happy to say that Heartland doesn't have nearly the amount of complaints that I'd expect them to have.
-I actually gasped a little when I saw they have only 24 complaints in the past three years through the BBB.
-That is exceptionally low for even a small processor.
+I’m very happy to say that Heartland doesn’t have nearly the amount of complaints that I’d expect them to have.
+I actually gasped a little when I saw they have only 22 complaints in the past three years through the BBB.
+That is exceptionally low for even a small processor, which contributed to their A+ BBB rating.
 For a business as big as Heartland, it’s almost unheard of!
 They must do a great job of arbitrating problems in-house and disclosing all contract terms, which is exactly what I like to see.
 Of the few complaints out there, the most common include:

 - Terminal setup issues: I did see a few reviews in our comments section and elsewhere complaining of difficulties with setting up terminals through Heartland.
 On the other hand, I know for a fact that Heartland has local agents across the country, and will probably go out of their way to help you with your terminal in person.

 - Early termination fee: You’ll see this complaint with nearly every processor that has an early termination fee.
 The problem isn’t so much that the fee exists; the problem is some sales agents “forget” to mention it.
 I think the vast majority of Heartland reps do, in fact, disclose this fee, which is why they have far fewer complaints about it than most processors.
 Feel free to see if you can negotiate your way out of it.
 You might have to pay higher rates if you do, though.
 Your other option is to choose a processor with a month-to-month agreement.